-Some of their quick tips for students with disabilities going abroad are:
+Tips for students with accommodations going abroad

-Think about how you will answer questions about your disability in the language of your host country—look up key vocabulary words ahead of time.
+Think about how you will answer questions about your disability in the language of your host country.
+Look up key vocabulary words ahead of time.

 Receiving accommodations once you are abroad will be more difficult and may not be possible in the same manner, so be prepared for services that are not the same as what you are used to.
-Expect that things will be different in the host country; not only in accommodations but in attitudes toward persons with disabilities, and that there will be a period of adjustment to your new surroundings and culture.
+Expect that things will be different in the host country; not only in accommodations but in attitudes toward persons who need accommodations, and that there will be a period of adjustment to your new surroundings and culture.
 You can prepare yourself by seeking out as much information as possible prior to departure.

-Mobility International is a US-based national non-profit organization.
+Mobility International is a U.S.-based national nonprofit organization.
 The mission is to empower people with disabilities around the world through international exchange, information, technical assistance and training, and to ensure the inclusion of people with disabilities in international exchange and development programs.

-Includes information about the following topics: Travel Planning, destinations, transportation, air travel, camps for children and books to buy.
+Includes information about the following topics: travel planning, destinations, transportation, air travel, camps for children and books to buy.

-A site sponsored by the University of Minnesota that offers information on choosing the best program, the disability policies and accommodations offered by various programs around the world, and first hand experiences from students with disabilities who have studied abroad.
+A site sponsored by the University of Minnesota that offers information on choosing the best program, the disability policies and accommodations offered by various programs around the world and first-hand experiences from students with disabilities who have studied abroad.